iammfatihnaziroglu/3d_portfolio/README.md

 ### Vite
 Vite provides a fast and modern development environment.
 We used Vite to quickly start and develop our project.

 ## Here the link for the preview video.
 Only use your computer.
-Not yet fully mobile compatible. ı am learning.
+Not yet fully mobile compatible(only iphone devices smooth correctly).
 ### https://3d-portfolio-tawny-ten.vercel.app/